 In 1945 Studentenwerk Kiel inherited the Niemannsweg 152 property from the Reichsstudentenwerk.
-Situated on the property was the partially damaged building of the previous Christian-Albrecht-Haus.
+Situated on the property was the partially damaged building of a previous students’ dormitory.
 One dwelling house remained intact, yet had been heavily damaged, this being the part situated towards Lindenallee, which is still in use today.

 Studentenwerk soon began with planning a new CAH.
 Prof. Hallermann as the chairman and Mr Frey as the manager developed the concept of the International Hall of Residence, for which, after long years of struggling, the financial means were eventually provided.
 A generous donation from the McCloy Fund and a share from the Canadian University of Manitoba finally lead to the beginning of constructions.

 It was planned to build a hall of residence for 50% German and foreign students each with 48 beds, several common rooms and a library.
 Furthermore rooms for general academic use (like the Grand Hall with a seperate entrance), common rooms and a conference hall were planned.
 The Grand Hall was equipped with a film projector.